vivid-inc/ash-ra-template/README.md

 Minimal template library for Clojure featuring Ruby 2.0 ERB syntax and Clojure language processing.

 **Motivation**: Of the Clojure templating libraries we found, none seemed to directly assist in porting a non-trivial amount of ERB-templated content from [Middleman](https://github.com/middleman/middleman) to a custom Clojure-based static site generation tool.
-We find that the ERB syntax contrasts well with Clojure code, and being able to in-line arbitrary Clojure code is intoxicatingly pragmatic (also expressed as: Enough rope to hang oneself), so to keep this expressive power we wrote Ash Ra Templates, or **ART**.
+We find that the ERB syntax contrasts well with Clojure code, and being able to in-line arbitrary Clojure code is intoxicatingly pragmatic (also expressed as: Enough rope to hang oneself).
+So to keep this expressive power we wrote Ash Ra Templates, or **ART**.

 ## Usage

 Note that until ART achieves version 1.0 status, the API may be subject to change.

-Include this library by adding ``[ash-ra-template "0.1.0"]`` to ``:dependencies`` in your ``project.clj``.
+Include this library from Clojars by adding ``[vivid/ash-ra-template "0.1.0"]`` to ``:dependencies`` in your ``project.clj``.

 Rendering a template string is easy:
 ```clojure